iamjimtaylor/iamjimtaylor/_posts/2016-03-27-how-to-get-back-into-coding.md

 ## So what have I been doing?

 Consultancy, research, support, reporting.
 Adjusting processes and looking for efficiencies.
 Rolling out new tools such as Helpdesk Software and InvisionApp.
 All to help the team become more productive.
-Gathering Requirements for projects, writing functional specifications and quality assurance.
+Gathering requirements for projects, writing functional specifications and quality assurance.
 Looking for areas of growth and success for our clients.

 ## Don't you miss it?